 Despite this, I do feel that Wi-Fi 7 offer the potential for a very significant improvement that could impact a lot of people.
 This improvement is the ability for devices to communicate using multiple connections simultaneously.
 Currently every device uses only a single connection, and apart from speed, another limitation becomes the need to guess which connection is best when multiple connections are possible.
 Consider the following potential dilemmas:

 - Should a device use 2.4GHz, 5GHz or 6GHz?

 - Which base station should a device connect to in a mesh network?

-Prior to Wi-Fi 7, a software needed to choose a band and base station for every device, and changing that decision required a brief interruption to having any connection at all and was often a suboptimal decision.
-With Wi-Fi 7 allowing multiple connections, each viable choice can be active simultaneously, with data flowing over whichever connection is providing best throughput at the time.
-Wrong choices should be eliminated, making getting solid connections far more reliable.
+Prior to Wi-Fi 7, software needed to choose a band and base station for every device, and changing that decision required a brief interruption to having any connection at all, and when or if to change base station or band was often a suboptimal decision.
+With Wi-Fi 7 allowing multiple connections, each viable base station or band choice can be active simultaneously, with most data flowing over whichever connection is providing best throughput at the time, and guesswork basically eliminated.
+Wrong choices should be eliminated by removing the need to choose, making getting solid connections far more reliable.

 Links: What is Wi-Fi 7?

 What Wi-Fi to look for in new tech purchases?
 It depends

 What you need really depends on the device: